-- Number of participants funded reached almost 175 000.
+- A number of participants funded reached almost 175 000.
 The level of unmet demand remains high with only 33% of the projects being granted in the Action.

-- Success of Youth Worker Mobility is shown not only from rising participant numbers but also from high satisfaction rates among participants.
-Almost 95% declares an improvement in their competences through their mobility experience.
+- The success of Youth Worker Mobility is shown not only from rising participant numbers but also from high satisfaction rates among participants.
+Almost 95% declares an improvement in their competencies through their mobility experience.